 Prepare the habanero sauce:

-- De-stem the habanero peppers, add all ingredients for the habanero mixture into a Vitamix and blend until smooth and creamy.
+- De-stem the habanero peppers, add all ingredients for the habanero mixture into a Vitamix, or high-speed blender, and blend until smooth and creamy.

 - Taste and adjust the seasonings to your preference.